-In the Legal Code of Maryland (COMAR), the minimum staffing requirements are 2.0 hours of care per resident per day.
+In the Legal Code of Maryland (COMAR), the minimum staffing requirements changed from 2.0 hours of care per resident per day to 3.0 hours of care per resident per day.
 Current minimum staffing requirements in Delaware as provided for in the Legal Code of Delaware, are 3.28 hours per resident per day.* (http://delcode.delaware.gov/title16/c011/sc07/index.shtml)

 There’s another critical difference between the two states and that’s the way these hours are calculated.
 Delaware, along with a number of other states, is ‘user friendly’.
 Delaware uses The Ratio.
 This is stated as 1:10 which means that there must be one caregiver for every 10 residents.
 In Delaware, it’s even better.
 They specify The Ratio by shifts.
 For the day shift, for instance, the nurse’s aide ratio must be 1:8* or one aide for every 8 residents.

-When you go in to visit Mom in Delaware, you count the number of aides working on her unit (4) and ask how many residents are in that unit at that time (40).
-Divide the number of aides by the number of residents and you get a ratio of 1:10.
-If this is the day shift, this facility is not in compliance.
+When you go in to visit Mom in Delaware, you count the number of aides working on her unit and ask how many residents are in that unit at that time.
+Divide the number of aides by the number of residents and you get The Ratio stating the number of residents each caregiver is responsible for.

 Maryland is not a ‘user friendly” state.
 In Maryland, you must calculate the hours per resident per day and you must do it for the entire facility. .
 Count the entire direct care staff (nurses and nurse’s aides) working on every unit for the entire facility, not for one shift but for all three shifts in a 24-hour period.
 Add them together to get the total.
-Then, dividing the total number of care givers (25), by the total number of residents (100), you get a ratio 1:4.
-Since that one caregiver works 8 hours, you must divide the number of residents (4) into the 8 hours to get the hours per day.
-8 divided by 4 is 2.0 hours per resident per day.
-This nursing home is in compliance in Maryland but well below the compliance level in Delaware.
+Then, divide the total number of care givers, by the total number of residents, you to get The Ratio.
+Assuming each caregiver works 8 hours, you must then divide the number of residents each caregiver is responsible for into the 8 hours each caregiver works to get the hours of care per day for each resident.

 So, if you’re trying to calculate staffing in Delaware, your math skills don’t have to be nearly as sharp as they do if you’re trying it in Maryland.
 And, you only need to do it for Mom’s unit, not for the entire facility.
 Delaware, by the way, also has a separate ratio for nurses.
 They don’t lump all the caregivers together.
 You can follow the same procedure to get the ratio of nurses to residents.